projectmdu/projectcm/README.md

 # projectcm
-This project is the redesign of cmcell website
+This project is  redesign the cmcell website